holmesjoli/highgrounddesignconversations.github.io/README.md

 ## Bug in the Deployment Process

-When you push the code it will take down the website, you just have to go and edit the HTML on the `gh-pages`.
+When you push the code it will take down the website, you just have to go and edit the HTML on the [`gh-pages` branch](https://github.com/holmesjoli/highgrounddesignconversations/blob/gh-pages/index.html).